dakilaledesma/intro-ml/mlp-tutorial.md

 ## Part 3: Homework Tutorial

 Okay, let's do some coding!
 We're going to be making an MLP neural network in Keras, and doing hyperparameter grid search using Talos.
-We aren't going to be doing pre-processing to our data today, but we will in the next homework.
+Additionally, we are going to be doing some very rudimentary pre-processing to our data today.

 ### Required library
 Before we start, please install talos.
 This is the library that we will be using in order to do hyperparameter grid search.
 It has a lot of features, such as plotting of neural network performance for each change of a hyperparamter.
 More information can be found here: [Talos](https://github.com/autonomio/talos)